+Argume ents for scoring: :

-- Y OF CONCL USIONS ased on findings and r on-biased?
-Are conc lusions clear, clus tered and prioritised?
+VALIDI TY OF CONCL USIONS

+Are con clusions fully b ased on findings and n on-biased?
+Are cond lusions clear, cluster ed and prioritised?

-additions fully b Infibilased: Ale cond tered and phontised:
+Poor Satisfactory Good Very Good E xcellent

+Argume ents for scoring:

+USEFU LNESS OF RE COMMENDATIONS

+Are are as needing im provements identified in coherence with t he conclusions?
+Ar e the suggested optic

+sufficiently detailed to I 33

 Poor Satisfactory Good Very Good Excellent

-A rgumer nts for scoring:
+Argume ents for scoring:

-U SEFUL NESS OF RE COMMENDATIONS

-provements identified sufficiently detailed to Are the suggested options

-Janotio,
+CLARIT Y OF REPORT Γ

+Is the re eport well struct tured, balanced and wr itten in an understan dable manner?

+Is the re eport easy to re ead and has a short b ut comprehensive su mmary?
+Does the re eport contain graphs a

+tables?

 Poor Satisfactory Good Very Good Excellent

-A rgumer nts for scoring:
+Argume ents for scoring: •

-C LARIT OF REPORT Г

-ured, balanced and wr and the second sec

-s the re ables? port easy to re ead and has a short b ut comprenensive su mmary?
-Does the e report contain graphs and
+OVERA LL ASSESSME ENT OF THE FINAL R EPORT

+The ove erall quality of the he report is:

 Poor Satisfactory Good Very Good Excellent

-A rgumer nts for scoring:

-С VERAL L ASSESSME ENT OF THE FINAL R EPORT

-C verall, the quality of t he report is:

-Deel Optinte stars Quad Freedback

-Poor Satisfactory Good Very Good Excellent

-ANNEX 6 - THE ROLE OF RURAL DEVELOPMENT STAKEHOLDERS IN THE DISSEMINATION AND COMMUNICATION OF EVALUATION RESULTS
+ANNEX 6 - THE ROLE OF RURAL DEVELOPMENT STAKEHOLDERS IN THE DISSEMINATION AND COMMUNICATION OF THE EVALUATION RESULTS

 WHO?
 WHAT?
 TO WHOM?
 WHY?
-MA Report on evaluation in AIR submitted in 2017 EC Inform the Commission, fulfil legal requirements Summary of major evaluation findings, conclusions recommendations Policy makers Inform policy makers, signal RDP modification needs Responses to recommendations, required action points Policy makers Ensure follow-up of recommendations, plan changes Organising a final conference / workshop MA, PA, SG, stakeholders, evaluator Summarising main findings, discussing actions to be taken, learning from the evaluation Press releases, articles in newsletters, round tables in TV, Radio, Media, general public, researchers, stakeholders Increase transparency of policy and knowledge about RDP results Publish report and citizen's summary on the website, General public Access to information on RDP results Evaluator Citizen's summary MA Concise summary of main results Presentation MC, SG Informing the MC & SG, allowing questions Presentation (if requested by the MA) Other stakeholders Informing stakeholders (e.g. farmers' organisations, environmental organisations) Presentation in a final conference / workshop MA, PA, SG, stakeholders, Summarising main findings, discussing action points, NRN Article in newsletter on findings, conclusions and recommendations Stakeholders Increase knowledge about the report and RDP results Post about evaluation report on website General public,stakeholders Increase knowledge about the report and RDP results LAGs Article in newsletter (from a Leader point of view) Stakeholders Increase knowledge about the report and RDP results
+MA Report on evaluation in the AIR submitted in 2017 EC Inform the Commission, fulfil legal requirements Summary of major evaluation findings, conclusions, and recommendations Policy makers Inform policy makers, signal RDP modification needs Responses to recommendations, required action points Policy makers Ensure follow-up of recommendations, plan changes Organising a final conference / workshop MA, PA, SG, stakeholders, evaluator Summarising main findings, discussing actions to be taken, learning from the evaluation Press releases, articles in newsletters, round tables in TV, Radio, Media, general public, researchers, stakeholders Increase transparency of policy and knowledge about RDP results Publish report and citizen's summary on the website General public Access to information on RDP results Evaluator Citizen's summary MA Concise summary of main results Evaluator Presentation MC, SG Informing the MC & SG, allowing questions Presentation (if requested by the MA) Other stakeholders Informing stakeholders (e.g. farmers' organisations, environmental organisations) Presentation in a final conference / workshop MA, PA, SG, stakeholders, Summarising main findings, discussing action points, NRN Articles in their newsletter on the findings, conclusions and recommendations Stakeholders Increase the knowledge about the report and RDP results Web posts concerning the evaluation report on the website General public, stakeholders Increase knowledge about the report and RDP results LAGs Articles in their newsletters and others (from a Leader point of view) Stakeholders Increase the knowledge about the report and RDP results

-ANNEX 7 - MINIMUM REQUIREMENTS AND GOOD PRACTICE IN REPORTING ON EVALUATION IN THE AIR
+ANNEX 7 - MINIMUM REQUIREMENTS AND GOOD PRACTICES FOR THE REPORTING ON THE EVALUATION IN THE AIR

-Evaluation tasks and reporting requirements on evaluation in 2017 are described in Part I. Programme authorities need to inform on the progress on the implementation of the evaluation plan in each AIR.
-In the AIRs submitted in 2017 and 2019 additionally also the information on the assessment of programme results and impacts and answers to relevant evaluation questions need to be reported.
+Evaluation tasks and reporting requirements on the evaluation in 2017 are described in Part I. Programme authorities need to inform stakeholders on the progress of the implementation of the evaluation plan in each AIR.
+In the AIRs submitted in 2017 and 2019, additional information on the assessment of programme results and impacts and answers to relevant evaluation questions need to be reported.